Clickcease

 What Time Should I Be in Court?

-The last thing you want to do is to get off to a bad start with your judge.
-You should know that it may be difficult to find parking near the courthouse.
-The time on your court notice is the time you are expected to be present in the courtroom, not parking or walking into the courthouse.
+The last thing you want to do is get off to a bad start with your judge.
+Be aware that it may be difficult to find parking near the courthouse.
+The time on your court notice is when you are expected to be present in the courtroom, not parking or walking into the courthouse.

-All of our clients are informed to be in court at least thirty minutes before their court settings.
-This ensures that even if you run into traffic, delays getting through security, or the elevators are down, you will still get to court on time.
+Plan to arrive at least thirty minutes before your scheduled court time.
+This ensures that even if you encounter traffic, delays getting through security, or elevator issues, you will still arrive on time.

 What Happens When I Get to My Courtroom?

-It’s important to know that the number of times a case can be rescheduled depends on the reason it is being reset, and also the individual judge’s discretion as to how quickly they expect cases to be resolved.
+The number of times a case can be rescheduled depends on the reason for the reset and the individual judge’s discretion regarding how quickly they expect cases to be resolved.

 Being informed and having realistic expectations will help make the process of handling your case less stressful.
 If you arrive on time, are prepared to be patient, and maintain good communication with your attorney, you will have taken significant steps toward having a productive day in court.